-- Choose the account you want to send money to, if you have more than one linked bank account
+- Choose the account you want to send money from, and select a linked bank account.

-- You’ll have one final chance to check the amount and the account details, before you confirm the transfer
+- You’ll have one final chance to review the amount and the account details, before you confirm the transfer.

-If you’re moving money to your registered UK bank account, it is usually available in your bank account within just a couple of hours.¹
+If you’re moving money to your registered UK bank account, it is usually available in your bank account within just a couple of hours.²

 *Full details of the exchange rate markups used, by currency, is available online at the PayPal website.
 Details on how to reduce or remove this markup, coming right up.

-It’s good to know that the TransferWise borderless account, which we mentioned above, also comes with a linked Mastercard debit card.
-The borderless card lets you spend for free in any currency you hold on the card, and withdraw up to the currency equivalent of £200 from ATMs for no fee.
+It lets you spend for in any currency you hold on your account, and withdraw up-to the currency equivalent of £200 a month from ATMs for no fee.
 There’s no exchange rate markup, if you need to switch from one currency to another - just a small transparent fee.

 If you’re already a member of PayPal, you can get in touch easily by signing into your account online.
 If you don’t have a PayPal account, you’ll need to contact their customer service team as a guest.
 Here are a few ways to get advice or answers, from PayPal:

-- Email or chat with a service advisor, if you’re already a member, by logging into your PayPal account online⁵
+- Email or chat with a service advisor, if you’re already a member, by logging into your PayPal account online.

-- Call customer services as a guest on 0800 358 7911, or log into your account online to get the right number to call based on your particular issue⁶
+- Call customer services as a guest on 0800 358 7911, or log into your account online to get the right number to call based on your particular issue.³

 Getting your money out of your PayPal account isn’t difficult, but there are charges you should know about before you make a withdrawal.
-Compare your options, including the best ways to access and convert your money via PayPal - but also consider how other providers can help you.
-Alternatives like a TransferWise multi-currency account to withdraw your balance before converting it to a wide range of currencies using the google exchange rate.
+Compare your options, including the best ways to access and convert your money via PayPal.
+Also, consider alternatives to PayPal like a TransferWise multi-currency account.
 See if you can save with TransferWise, today.

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.